 A drug and alcohol assessment by a professional drug and alcohol counselor is normally required after a disciplinary event involving drugs or alcohol.
 The drug and alcohol counselor typically comes to campus to interview the student.
 A written report is generated.
 Follow-up meetings with a member of the counseling staff are required to discuss and/or implement the recommendations of the assessment.
 The written report is shared with parents/guardians.

 A drug and alcohol assessment is also a requirement after a Sanctuary admission to the Health Center (see Sanctuary Policy).

-College notification requirements apply to any student who has been placed on disciplinary probation and/or suspension at any time during his/her high school career.
+College notification requirements apply to any student who has been placed on Disciplinary Probation and/or Suspension at any time during their high school career.
 The College Advising Office helps students manage the process of disciplinary reporting to colleges, universities, and scholarship agencies; our practices are outlined in the Deerfield School Profile provided to all such institutions.
 College Advisors partner with and advise students in the college notification process.

 Observance of the college notification policy is a matter of honesty.

 Returning to Campus

 Students who withdraw (facing disciplinary action) or are dismissed may not return to campus for one calendar year, except with the explicit permission of the Dean of Students.